VideoBrandStory/academic-kickstart-christopherodom/content/authors/admin/_index.md

   link: https://youtube.com/christopherodom
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:christopher.odom@knights.ucf.edu'  # For a direct email link, use "mailto:test@example.org".
+  link: 'https://christopherodom.netlify.com/#invite-me'  # For a direct email link, use "mailto:test@example.org".
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv